 Though plagiarism wasn’t exactly unheard of before the digital era, the Internet has made it exceedingly easy to do so.
 It is nigh impossible to know of the range of your work, much less to keep track of where and how it is used.

-One person certainly cannot hope to be able to both share their work with the world and take sole credit for it.
+One person certainly cannot hope to both share their work with the world and take sole credit for it.
 However, on the Internet, we can collectively accomplish this using Creative Commons licenses.

 What is the Creative Commons license?

-The Creative Commons licenses and tools are essentially a set of protocols that forge a balance inside the traditional “all rights reserved”.
+The Creative Commons licenses and tools are essentially protocols that forge a balance inside the traditional “all rights reserved”.

 It allows people to copy, distribute, and use original content non-commercially.
-The content creators still retain the copyright.
-This allows the creators to earn credit for their work while also allowing the content to reach a wider range of people.
+However, the content creators still retain the copyright.
+This allows the creators to earn credit for their work while also allowing the content to reach a broader range of people.